This is the 10th Video in a 10 Part Series on making gumpaste flowers that are beginner-friendly.

 The cakes I’ve used in the Video are English fruit cakes, so they are very solid cakes, and I can plug the arrangements straight into them, and they will stay where I put them.
 Refer to Video at 31:02

 The only thing you must be careful with is to use non-toxic, food-safe florist’s tape when you tape your arrangements.
-If you are not sure if it is food-safe, then you should put a flower spike into the cake before you add the flowers.
+If you are not sure if it is food-safe, you should put a flower spike into the cake before adding the flowers.